facebook pixel

 Key Takeaways

 toxic workplace culture critically impacts employee satisfaction, mental health, attrition risk, and ultimately, company success.
-Recognizing the slight warning signs of a toxic workplace enables intervention before irreparable damage.
-With courageous efforts toward greater transparency, respect, inclusion, communication, and humanity, leaders can cultivate environments where both people and organizations truly thrive.
+Recognising the slight warning signs of a toxic workplace enables intervention before irreparable damage.
+With courageous efforts toward greater transparency, respect, inclusion, communication, and humanity, leaders can cultivate environments where both people and organisations truly thrive.

 0 Comments